-Tiffany & Co.’s iconic Bone cuff is making a comeback now that it’s celebrating its 50th anniversary, and amongst the many versions now available is this design in sterling silver and turquoise.
+Tiffany & Co.’s iconic ‘Bone‘ cuff is making a comeback in celebration of its 50th anniversary.
+Amongst the many versions now available is this design in sterling silver and turquoise.
 The cuff is as exquisitely carved and sculpted as Elsa Peretti first designed it, but the addition of the blue gem feels like an especially nice touch, given its significance to Tiffany & Co.

 This Van Cleef & Arpels clip is perfect to gift this December.
 It features the Hellébore flower, the Christmas rose that blooms only in the heart of winter.
 Here, its petals are made with a delicate, openwork structure that allows light to pass through each diamond.
 This also brings out the intense blues of the lapiz lazuli and turquoise stones, both in-laid by hand.

 Bulgari really leans into the flourishes of the Art Deco style with this necklace.
 See the fan-shaped pendant, boldly sculpted with turquoise, a gem that was heavily favoured in the Roaring Twenties.
 What makes it modern, though, is the use of 18-karat rose gold, which complements the vivid stone surprisingly well.
 Bulgari certainly has an eye for colour.

 HK$16,100 from Bulgari